-Management Arrangements: LDF Section Manager is expected to be responsible for the management of this document.
-It is expected that Cabinet will approve the draft SPD for consultation and that Council will adopt the SPD based on recommendations from the Cabinet.
+Management LDF Section Manager is expected to be responsible for the Arrangements: management of this document.
+It is expected that Cabinet will management of this document.
+It is expected that Cabinet will approve the draft SPD for consultation and that Council will adopt